cbouy/mols2grid/README.md

 #### Output parameters

 You can either:
-* save the grid with `mols2grid.save(input, output_path, ...)`.
+* save the grid with `mols2grid.save(input, output="path/grid.html", ...)`.
 The file that is generated is a standalone HTML document that should work with most web browsers.
 * display it directly in a Jupyter notebook with `mols2grid.display(...)` (optionnal argument: `width="100%"`, `height=None`)